eco-gaoshaom/viral-biogeography/README.md

 # viral-biogeography

-This repository contains code used to generate results and figures for the manuscript "Patterns and ecological drivers of viral communities in acid mine drainage sediments".
+This repository contains code and relevant data used to generate results and figures for the manuscript "Patterns and ecological drivers of viral communities in acid mine drainage sediments".

 ## Instructions for input data and code